mahendran-indiabees/MyScripts/Doc/Git/GitCommands.md

 #### git reset
 The git reset command is used to reset / undo the changes.
 Using this commands, we can reset the changes to specific commit.

-You have committed the changes in local repository and you want to reset to specific  commit or previous commit.
+You have committed the changes in local repository and you want to reset the changes to specific  commit or previous commit.
 You have to run below command.
 This command will reset to your specific commit id.
 (Note: '--soft' : Changes will be discarded in your local repo / commit history.
 But still your changes available in Staging Area & working directory)
 ```
 git reset <Previous or Specific commit ID> --soft
 ```